andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 ## TL;DR

 We will be using the official letsencrypt Docker [image](https://hub.docker.com/r/certbot/certbot) to issue and renew SSL certificates with minimum effort.
+All the steps are performed on virtual server with Ubuntu 18.04.

 Create letsencrypt certificate:
 {{< highlight bash >}}